All About 2 Stroke Engine Oils

 The "ash" additives- they are minerals that help reduce friction when there is not enough oil to do the job.
 But they leave ash residues that only burn off at high RPM high heat so the low ash oils aren't for low RPM water cooled engines such as boat engines.
 If you use a "no ash" oil in a high RPM high heat engine then make sure you are using extra oil so that the mineral additives are never needed.

 Ratings- Most oil manufacturers won't have ther oils officially tested and so they just make an assumption of what rating it is close to.
 If an oil bottle doesn't have the 9 digit JASO code then it hasn't been rated by JASO.
 For example Motul 710 has the code 033MOTO64 on it and the letters FD below it.
 That means they spent the money to have it tested.
 Most oils are listed as TC or FC which means under .25% ash.
 FC also means minimal smoke.
 FD means minimal smoke and under .18% ash which is best matched to engines over 250cc and are water cooled.
-Race oils are typically TC or FC.Click here for the JASO list of registered oils and their rating.
+Race oils are typically TC, FB, or FC.Click here for the JASO list of registered oils and their rating.

 Oil Data-